It’s booger season.

 Use hand sanitizer or wash your hands.
 Not obsessively, but a lot.
 It’s good for you.
 It’s good for everyone.
 Enough said.

 PS – Hand sanitizer has a high alcohol content.
-The fruity smelling kinds have tempted a few kids to eat them and there have been several case reports of little kids presenting to emergency departments heavily intoxicated by hand sanitizer!
+The fruity smelling kinds have tempted a few kids to eat them and there have been case reports of little kids presenting to emergency departments heavily intoxicated by hand sanitizer!

 PPS – Stay Healthy, friends!